ibm-cloud-docs/vpc-journey/vpc-onboarding-4-provision-vpc.md

 4. Specify the workspace details values based on your preferences. ![CreateWorkspace3](images/provision-vpc/schematics-create-workspace3.png)

    As a best practice, do NOT use the "default" resource group.
 Create a resource group for this network or project provides more flexibility.
-For additional details see the [Preparing Your IBM Cloud Account](/docs/vpc-journey?topic=vpc-journey-vpc-prep-account) page of this deployment journey guide.
+For additional details see the [Preparing Your {{site.data.keyword.Bluemix_notm}} Account](/docs/vpc-journey?topic=vpc-journey-vpc-prep-account) page of this deployment journey guide.
    {: tip}